operaton/operaton/commons/utils/README.md

-#camunda commons Utils
+#operaton commons Utils

-This project provides some generic util classes which are use in several camunda projects.
+This project provides some generic util classes which are use in several operaton projects.